 The ARRA plan requires EHR vendors to undergo a certification process to ensure that their EHR systems meet the criteria required to support the meaningful use objectives.
 Omnicell is the only company that offers an automated dispensing system that is Modular EHR-certified and works with all HIS vendors.

 While Omnicell is not an EHR vendor, Omnicell products interface closely with the hospital’s EHR.
 “We believe certification is important to provide our customers with peace of mind that our medication dispensing system meets the same stringent requirements as other components of their EHR,” said Randall Lipps, Omnicell president and chief executive officer.

-*This EHR Module is 2011/2012 compliant and has been certified by an ONC-ATCB in accordance with the applicable certification criteria adopted by the Secretary of Health and Human Services.
-This certification does not represent an endorsement by the U.S. Department of Health and Human Services or guarantee the receipt of incentive payments.
-Omnicell’s G4 OmniCenter 17.0, has been tested and certified by Drummond Group on December 6, 2012, and the certification number is 12062012‐1147‐1.
-Additional software used: Windows 2008 Server; 7Zip.
+*This EHR Module is 2014 Edition compliant and has been certified by an ONC‐ACB in accordance with the applicable certification criteria adopted by the Secretary of the U.S. Department of Health and Human Services.
+Modules tested: 170.314 (d)(1, 5, 6, 8); (g)(4); no CQMs tested; no additional software needed.
+This certification does not represent an endorsement by the U.S. Department of Health and Human Services.
+Omnicell’s OmniCenter 20.0, has been tested and certified by Drummond Group on December 17, 2015, and the certification number is 12172015-5030-6.

 References: 1.
 Blumenthal D, Tavenner M. The “meaningful use” regulation for electronic health records.
 New England Journal of Medicine.
 2010;363:6:501-504.
 2. Pear R. Standards issued for electronic health records.
 New York Times (online), 7/13/10.